Virtual Field Trips and Programming

 Please note, we will not be offering virtual field trips from September 1, 2023- December 31, 2023.

-The Salem Witch Trials Recommended for Grades 6-12 or Adult Groups
+The Salem Witch Trials Recommended for grades 6-12, higher education courses, or adult groups

-When we think of the early English settlers, we most often envision stern, joyless men and women wearing black and white clothes with buckles on their hats and shoes.
+When we think of New England’s early colonial settlers, we most often envision stern, joyless men and women wearing black and white clothes with buckles on their hats and shoes.
 While these early settlers certainly lived very differently than we do today, this popular culture depiction is mostly myth.
 This program focuses on the reality of life in colonial New England.
-By discussing on topics such as the clothing, family life, marriages, and diet, students will learn about these English settlers– from their religious beliefs to their favorite foods!
+By discussing topics such as the clothing, family life, marriages, and diet of the early settlers, students will learn about what life was really like in the seventeenth century– from the settler’s religious beliefs to their favorite foods!